 aXis Pro Events: SL100 Stageline Mobile Stage Rental

-This Flashback may be more recent, but still considered one of the most memorable days in aXis Productions & Events two decade history.
-As the City of Kissimmee's exclusive Event Producer for over three years, we feel challenged with booking and coordinating a line up for each annual event that rivals and exceeds the year before, the 2020 Martin Luther King Jr. Unity Celebration was no exception.
+This Flashback may be more recent, but still considered one of the more memorable days in aXis Productions & Events two decade history.
+As the City of Kissimmee's exclusive Event Producer for over three years, we always feel challenged with booking and coordinating a line up for each annual event that rivals and exceeds the year before, the 2020 Martin Luther King Jr. Unity Celebration was no exception.
 The MLK celebration created an experience of a lifetime for not only the Kissimmee community and staff, but the aXis Pro team and crew as well, having the honor and privilege of working with Motown legend Mary Wilson of The Supremes.

-Ms. Wilson is a rare performer that not only challenged the artistic norms of her day, but along with Diana Ross and Florence Ballard, challenged the commercial and societal norms of the Civil Rights era.
+Ms. Wilson is that rare performer that not only challenged the artistic norms of her day, but along with Diana Ross and Florence Ballard, challenged the commercial and societal norms of the Civil Rights era.
 From the mid to late 1960's, The Supremes went toe to toe with The Beatles to own the Top 40 Pop Charts, radio airwaves and stages throughout the country and world.
 Known for crossover tracks that fused gospel with soul and R&B, while creating undeniable harmonies, Ms. Wilson and The Supremes used their voices to rise from the Frederick Douglas housing projects in Detroit, Michigan, to the largest international media and live music platforms across the globe.

 It was the week of their first single being released in June of 1963, that Martin Luther King Jr. hosted 150,000 marchers through their hometown Detroit in the 'March to Freedom' in 1963, and The Supremes producer Berry Gordy recorded Mr. King's first offering of his seminal ''I have a Dream' speech.
 Sadly, they were also part of Mr. King's funeral processional in 1968, and requested to appear on The Tonight Show with Johnny Carson to help make sense of the tragedy.
 Through over five decades of performing and celebrating her art, Mary Wilson may have witnessed the best and the worst of the human race, yet through those experiences developed a rare grace and persona.